Vermilion (song)

 "Vermilion" is a song by American heavy metal band Slipknot.
 It was released as the second single from their third album, Vol. 3: (The Subliminal Verses).
 When the band plays the song live, they switch from their ordinary masks to "death masks"; each an actual cast of each member's face.
 However, during the All Hope Is Gone tour, only Craig Jones and Paul Gray wore their death masks for the song.

-"Vermilion Pt.
-2" is a continuation of the first part.